itsxwang/software-development/Frontend/React/react_input_controlled_vs_uncontrolled.md

   - Uses `value` prop.
   - Needs `onChange` to update the value.
   - React controls it entirely.
+  - When using controlled components, always initialize state to non-undefined values for all fields you will bind to value.
+Otherwise react can triggere warning and program can stop working.

 - **Uncontrolled Input**:
   - Uses `defaultValue` (or no `value` at all).